I was going through some old spam today and happened across an email from a woman who had been referred to me by a friend back on July 17th.

 In Yahoo local, the client does not exist.
 Same with AOL Local and MSN live.

 So what does a business like this do to attract more customers?

 First, they have to get found where their customers are looking for them, in the local search results of Google, Yahoo, MSN and AOL.
 They do this by listing their address on every page of their site, exchanging links with other non-competing local merchants and by going in and correcting the listings with each of the major search engines.

-It will be important that once the customers get to their site that they collect email addresses so that a relationship can be formed and to measure everything customers do on their site including asking every caller where they found out about them.
+It will be important that once the customers get to their site that they collect email addresses so that a relationship can be formed and measure everything customers do on their site including asking every caller where they found out about them.

-Additionally, I would spend $100.00 or so to test out a pay per click campaign that is just based on local search results.
+Additionally, I would spend $100.00 or so to test out a pay-per-click campaign that is just based on local search results.

-Of course this company could also benefit by hiring Get Found Local to help them with all of their Local Search Marketing challenges.
+Of course, this company could also benefit by hiring Get Found Local to help them with all of their Local Search Marketing challenges.